sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-reverse-dns.md

 It can take up to 48 hours for the records to verify after you upload them to your DNS host, so you will likely have to come back later to verify.

- ### 	Verifying your DNS
+ ### 	Verifying

-Once you add the A Records to your DNS host, return to the IP detail page, or locate the correct IP on the [Reverse DNS listing page](https://app.sendgrid.com/settings/sender_auth/reverse_dns) and click **Verify**.
+Once you add the A Records to your DNS host, return to the IP detail page, or locate the IP on the [Reverse DNS listing page](https://app.sendgrid.com/settings/sender_auth/reverse_dns).
+Once you have located the correct IP, click **Verify**.

 <call-out>